DistAlgo/distalgo/README.md

    This command will likely require administrator privileges.

-   To install DistAlgo for the current user:
+   To install DistAlgo for the current user only:

      pip install --user pyDistAlgo

+   Just as with `distutils`, if you have installed DistAlgo for both system and the current user, the user installation will take precedence.

    To upgrade an existing DistAlgo installation:

      pip install --upgrade [--user] pyDistAlgo